getporter/operator/docs/content/quickstart/_index.md

 The operator will use `porter plugins install` to install defined plugins.
 Any bundle actions that depend on configured plugins will wait to execute until plugins installation finishes.

 If no plugins are required, this field is optional.

-🚨 WARNING: Currently, the operator can only install one plugin per AgentConfig.
-If more than one plugins are defined in the CRD, it will only install the first plugin in the config file and omit the rest.
-The plugins are sorted in alphabetical order.

 ## Next Steps